 As the United States dramatically expands wind energy deployment, the industry is challenged with developing a skilled workforce and addressing public resistance.
 To address these issues, Wind Powering America launched the Wind for Schools project in 2005 by conducting a pilot project in Colorado that resulted in one small wind turbine installation in Walsenburg.
-By the end of 2012:
+The program has ended, but by the end of September 2013:

-- Wind for Schools projects are supported in 11 states (Alaska, Arizona, Colorado, Idaho, Kansas, Montana, North Carolina, Nebraska, Pennsylvania, South Dakota, and Virginia)
+- Wind for Schools projects were supported in 11 states (Alaska, Arizona, Colorado, Idaho, Kansas, Montana, North Carolina, Nebraska, Pennsylvania, South Dakota, and Virginia)

-- More than 120 systems have been installed at host schools.
-See a list of school wind projects, including schools not participating in the Wind for Schools project
+- More than 134 systems were installed at host schools.
+See a list of school wind projects, including schools that did not participate in the Wind for Schools project

-- At the university level, dozens of students graduated in 2012 with active involvement in the Wind Application Centers.
+- At the university level, dozens of students graduated with active involvement in the Wind Application Centers.

-The Wind for Schools project goals are to:
+The Wind for Schools project goals were to: